jeckman/YouTube-Downloader/README.md

 Now install the dependencies with `$ composer update`

+**Note:** Instead of using the `master` branch you should use a specific release like `"jeckman/YouTube-Downloader": "0.XX"`.
+You can found all releases [here](https://github.com/jeckman/YouTube-Downloader/releases).

 ## Usage

 You can manually visit a web form (the index.php file), enter a YouTube